hansaplasst/ESP32-BLE-Proximity-Server/README.md

 3. **Pair with the ESP32** using a BLE-capable app (e.g., nRF Connect).
 4. **Interact with BLE characteristics:**
    - Read RSSI (proximity)
-   - Send commands to open/close/toggle the door
+   - Send commands to open/close/toggle a switch
    - Set device name, request device JSON, or format filesystem (admin)

 ## BLE Characteristics